 VI.
-Recruitment Qualifications Education: A university degree in one of the following fields is required: MBBS, Public Health, pediatric health, family health, health research, global/international health, health policy and/or management, epidemiology, or another relevant technical field.
-Experience: A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.
-Working experience with developing partners is an asset Experience working in a developing country is considered as an asset.
-Relevant experience in a UN system agency or organization is considered as an asset Language Requirements: Fluency in English is required.
-Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.
+Recruitment Qualifications Education: A university degree in one of the following fields is required: education, psychology, sociology or another relevant technical field.
+Experience: A minimum of two years of professional experience in programme planning, management, and/or research in education is required.
+Experience working in a developing country is considered as an asset.
+Relevant experience in a UN system agency or organization is considered as an asset.
+Language Requirements: Fluency in English is required.
+Knowledge of another official UN language or local language of the duty station is considered as an asset.

-Child Safeguarding Certification (to be completed by Supervisor of the post)
+Child Safeguarding Certification

+(to be completed by Supervisor of the post)